laszewsk/deprecated-osmi/README.md

 ## 1. Running OSMI Bench on macOS natively

+### 1.1 INstall and run training

+To install and run training on macOS we donduct three steps

+First, we install a version of python that is compatible with tensorflow and smartredis

 ```bash
 macOS>
   python3.10 -m venv ~/OSMI
   source ~/OSMI/bin/activate
   pip install pip -U
 ```

+Second, We check out the code in a OSMI_HOME directory

 ```
 macOS>